-- The write-off period of the asset and any information or documentation used in determining its write-off period (see 4.3.3). - The income tax value of the asset at the end of the immediately preceding year of assessment.
-Any asset written off in full must be brought into account at a residual value of R1 for record purposes. - If the asset is disposed of, the price realised on disposal or scrapping of the asset, as well as the income tax value at the end of the immediately preceding year of assessment.
+- The date of acquisition, the date on which it was brought into use and if disposed of, the date on which it was disposed of. - The value of the asset as discussed in 4.2. - The write-off period of the asset and any information or documentation used in determining its write-off period (see 4.3.3). - The income tax value of the asset at the end of the immediately preceding year of assessment (any asset written off in full must be brought into account at a residual value of R1 for record purposes). - If the asset is disposed of or scrapped, the price realised on disposal or scrapping of the asset, as well as the income tax value at the end of the immediately preceding year of assessment.